 # of positions: 2

 Job description: Naturalists teach a variety of activities including gardening, composting, nature hikes and tide pooling.
 All naturalists will be on a teaching rotation so that each instructor will teach each program area.
-Training for these activities is given before and during staff orientation week.
+Specific training for these activities is provided during staff orientation.

 # of positions: 3